Greenlight Capital: Philanthropy

 In 2009, Greenlight Capital donated $7.2 million to three charities: Tomorrows Children's Fund, the Center for Public Integrity (CPI) and the Project on Government Oversight (POGO).
 The Tomorrows Children's Fund received $2.6 million, CPI received $1.8 million, and POGO received $1.8 million.

 Political contributions

 In 2012, Greenlight Capital ranked 5th out of WNYC's top 10 hedge fund political donors.
 The hedge fund contributed $592,729.88 to New York State political campaigns in 2012.

+Lawsuit with an ex-employee

+In October 2023, a former employee at Greenlight Capital, James Fishback, sued the hedge fund in a row over his job title.
+In the suit, Fishback claimed he worked as “head of macro” at the New York hedge fund, but Greenlight Capital claims that position never existed.
+The controversy was covered in various news outlets.